-BEFORE uploading media files for the transcription and captioning service check, and if necessary update, your Transcription Settings.
+BEFORE uploading media files for transcription and captioning, please check your Transcription Settings and update them if necessary.
 At the time of upload your files immediately take all current settings and these settings cannot be reconfigured once submitted so it is best practice to always do this before uploading.

 Please note: Transcription Settings are a project-level setting and not a user-level setting.
 Any changes you make will be applied to your project and could impact other users!

-To view your project's current transcriptions settings click Settings followed by Transcription Settings.
+To view your project's current transcription settings click Settings followed by Transcription Settings.

 There are three components to your Transcription Settings.